 Due to Edmonton Fire Rescue Services' lengthy application process, among other reasons, we will be accepting applications for next year's recruitment cycle before finishing the hiring process for this year.
 This is a typical occurrence and consistent with hiring practices from previous years.
-Applications will be accepted between May 1-31, 2021 through the City of Edmonton Jobs page, for potential recruit classes to be hired the following year.
+Applications will be accepted between February 1-28, 2022 through the City of Edmonton Jobs page, for potential recruit classes to be hired the following year.

 You must upload the following documentation as part of your application.
 Documents from previous/other applications will not be considered.
 Please view/print this checklist of required documents prior to applying.
 Proof of enrolment will not be accepted.

 Minimum valid Alberta Class 3 Drivers' Licence with Air Brake Endorsement (or provincial equivalent) - due at time of hire